-During the weeks of violence that follow more than 1,000 die, the territory's infrastructure is destroyed and 500,000 of the entire population of 800,000 are forced to flee their homes, either to the country's interior or to neighbouring West Timor.
+During the weeks of violence that follow more than 1,000 die, infrastructure is destroyed and about 500,000 of the East Timor's entire population of 800,000 are forced to flee their homes, either to the country's interior or to neighbouring West Timor.

 Meanwhile, Gusmao, who had been moved to house arrest on 10 February, is freed on 7 September.
 He is unable to travel to East Timor immediately as his life would be in jeopardy but finally returns in October.

-The National Council of Timorese Resistance is dissolved in May, with Gusmao's position as its president also coming to an end.
-Speaking at the dissolution ceremony, Gusmao says it is the first time a "victorious liberation movement had voluntarily sidelined itself from power."
+2000 - Gusmao resigns as commander-in-chief of Falintil.
+Gusmao's period as president of the National Council of Timorese Resistance comes to an end in May 2001 when the council is dissolved.
+Speaking at the dissolution ceremony, Gusmao says it is the first time a "victorious liberation movement had voluntarily sidelined itself from power".

 Fretilin wins the elections, but without the massive majority expected.
 The party takes 55 seats in the 88-seat Assembly, five seats short of the two-thirds majority it needs to form government in its own right.
 It becomes instead the dominant force in a coalition.

-Following the election, Gusmao is given a position on East Timor's Planning Commission.
-He also heads the resistance veterans association, numbering 11,000 members, setting up business ventures like a petrol distribution chain and a cement works to provide them with employment.
+Gusmao is given a position on East Timor's Planning Commission following the election.
+He also heads the resistance veterans association.
+The association sets up business ventures like a petrol distribution chain and a cement works to provide its 11,000 members with employment.

-The presidential election is held without incident on 14 April.
-About 86% of East Timor's 439,000 eligible voters cast a ballot.
-Gusmao wins in a landslide, receiving 83% of the vote and taking 12 of the country's 13 provinces.
-On 17 April he is declared president of East Timor.
-During his five-year term he will also act as commander-in-chief of East Timor's defence force.
+2002 - Gusmao is elected president of East Timor at a general election held on 14 April.
+He wins in a landslide, receiving 83% of the vote and taking 12 of the country's 13 provinces.
+During his five-year term he also acts as commander-in-chief of East Timor's defence force.